 4. Batman and Superman have a bromance

 Both heroes have crossed over into comic books where they were required to join forces to defeat a threat to Earth.
 They are also both members of the Justice League.
-In the 90s Superman and Lois get married.
-Bruce Wayne owns the building the couple live in – a wedding gift from the famous billionaire.
+In the 90s, Superman and Lois get married.
+Bruce Wayne owns the building the couple lives in – a wedding gift from the famous billionaire.
 Strangely Bruce also later buys the Daily Planet, where both Lois and Clark work.
 They are the best of friends.
 In Superman/Batman No.3, Batman observes, “It is a remarkable dichotomy.
 In many ways, Clark is the most human of us all.
 Then… he shoots fire from the skies, and it is difficult not to think of him as a god.
 And how fortunate we all are that it does not occur to him.”

 Trivia: The actor, Nicolas Cage, named his son Kal-el, which is Superman’s birth name.